 The Italian durum wheat flour labelled semola rimacinata is the finest durum wheat flour one can buy and it is generally used for cakes such as this one, pizzas and breads.
 There is also a type of durum wheat flour which is a little coarser and it is called semola, generally used to make dry pasta.
 If you cannot find semola rimacinata, do not worry: I have also made pitta ‘nchiusa using semola (easier to find in Italian delis) and English plain flour only and it was always nothing short of scrumptious.

 If you want to roll the dough by hand, watch this video by legendary pasta makers, bakers and teachers Simili sisters, who even Mrs Hazan regarded as the real deal when it comes to all things Italian food.
 You are aiming at a circle of dough which is approximately 50 cm in diameter.
 This is another excellent (American) video specifically about hand-rolled pittanchiusa (their version is slightly different but it looks really good too).
 Main points: the dough must be thin; spread the rolled pastry with the wet mixture and distribute the dry mix all over it.
 Starting from the bottom edge, fold the pastry over to create a long tube, 4 to 5 cm high.
 Do not press the top edge.
 Cut it with a pasta cutter and divide it into two.
 Roll up each tube into a coil.
 Proceed as per main recipe.
+Of course, one could also roll bu hand each single piece of dough (easier than roll the dough out into a large round, the way you can see in the pics).

 To make the dough with a food mixer: first combine all the dry ingredients, then add the wet ingredients and knead the dough with the dough hook, on low, until the dough comes together.
 Transfer it to a floured surface and knead it by hand for few minutes to make it cohesive.
 To make the dough by hand: combine all the dry ingredients into a roomy bowl, then add the wet ingredients and knead until the the dough comes together.
 Transfer it to a floured surface and knead it by hand for a good five to ten minutes to make it cohesive.
 Bisogna usare olio di gomito, “elbow grease is needed here”.